Apple Cider Cupcakes

 To get maximum apple cider flavor you want to reduce the apple cider on the stove.
 Start with 2 cups and reduce the cider over medium heat to 1/2 cup.
 This will take about 45 minutes, but you can do this a day ahead of time to cut down on the time it takes to make these cupcakes.

-Once it’s reduced you need to cool it down to room temperature (but not cold!) and you will use half in your cupcakes (1/4 cup) and then half in your buttercream (1/4 cup).
+Once it’s reduced you need to cool it down to room temperature (but not cold!) to be added to your cupcake batter later.

 Step 2 – Combine Your Dry Ingredients